Skip to content

 Banks with other assets, such as corporate or real estate loans, cannot do this.
 If this policy is left in place, large banks will be seen as a relatively safe place to put deposits compared to small banks, where deposits have a more realistic shot of being lost in a bank run.

 It’s also worth noting that without option C (Bitcoin), there is a difference of opinion about whether fractional reserve circulation credit should or will exist on top of Bitcoin.
 In other words, there is total agreement within the Bitcoin community that Bitcoin as a base layer monetary asset should and will be fixed in supply.
 However, within the Bitcoin community, some people believe there should be or will be a fractional reserve circulation credit on top of Bitcoin.
 And some think that this is a good thing.
 Recall that fractional reserve circulation credit is the equivalent of creating new units of money out of thin air when loans are made.
-So to believe that this is a good thing, one must think of some version of “we need to create new units of money out of thin air to achieve economic growth.
+So to believe that this is a good thing, one must believe of some version of “we need to create new units of money out of thin air to achieve economic growth."
 I am firmly against this line of thinking.
 If you are interested in reading more about this topic, please see this piece initially published in Swan Private Insight.

 Continuing on the topic of fractional reserve circulation credit on Bitcoin, there are two separate questions: should and will fractionally reserve circulation credit ever exist on top of Bitcoin, as alluded to in the prior paragraph?
-The article linked above mainly addresses the question of whether fractional reserve circulation credit exists on top of Bitcoin.
+The article linked above mainly addresses the question of whether fractional reserve circulation credit should exist on top of Bitcoin.
 Whether a fractional reserve circulation credit will ever exist on top of Bitcoin is worth an article on its own.
-However, for now, if self-custodial base money can be held, sent, or verified easily and cheaply, it removes nearly all of the reasons and incentives that led to fractional reserve circulation credit becoming so dominant in our current system.
+However, for now, if self-custodial base money can be held, sent, or verified relatively easily and cheaply, it removes nearly all of the reasons and incentives that led to fractional reserve circulation credit becoming so dominant in our current system.
 Ask yourself the following question:

-“If precious metals could have been held, sent, or verified easily and cheaply, how many market participants would have said, “I don’t want the gold or silver.
-Give me fractional reserve bank credit money instead”?
+“If precious metals could have been held, sent, or verified easily and cheaply, how many market participants would have said, ‘I don’t want the gold or silver.
+Give me fractional reserve bank credit money instead’?

 Regarding the proposed solution B above, a CBDC, there are additional critical outstanding questions: Who will control the money supply?
 When will it increase?
 Who will be the recipients of the new money?

-The short answer is bound to be… “the 'experts, ' of course!”
+The short answer is bound to be… “the’experts, ' of course!”

 If you want to hear firsthand someone who is a proponent of solution B above, I would encourage you to listen to the podcast episode of Odd Lots from March 23rd with Saule Omarova as the guest.